paufr/itunes_search_app/README.md

  Tests:

  - Unit tests that covers both the front end and the backend.
- - Some integration testing between the differnt components of the backend.
+ - Some integration testing between the different components of the backend.

 ## Run the app

  1. Clone from repo. https://github.com/paufr/itunes_search_app.git
  2. Then apply the following step to execute it.

 		//frontend
 		cd frontend
 		npm install
 		npm build
 		npm run serve //it can be run separately from the backend

 		//let's start with the backend
 		cd backend
 		npm install
 		npm start

-If the frontend is built, the backend will use the dist folder to directly serve the app (it is not neccessay to run the frontend, just to compile it).
+If the frontend is built, the backend will use the dist folder to directly serve the app (it is not necessary to run the frontend, just to compile it).

-The frontend is supposed to listen to port 8080 and the backend will be listening requests from 4000.
-However, you can still change the port to run it in a different way.
+The backend will be listening requests on port 4000.
+However, you can still change the port to run it differently.
 	set PORT:8080

+On the other hand, if you want to directly run the frontend, it will try listen on port 8080.

 Unit testing: